-- 3. Try to remove yourself from the physical presence of a sexual aggressor.
+- 2. You can withdraw consent to sexual activity at any time.
+Do not be afraid to tell a sexual aggressor "NO" clearly and loudly. - 3.
+Try to remove yourself from the physical presence of a sexual aggressor.
 Be direct as possible about wanting to leave the environment. - 4.
 Grab someone nearby and ask them for help. - 5.
 Be responsible about your alcohol and/or drug use.
 Alcohol and drugs can lower your sexual inhibitions and may make you vulnerable to someone who views an intoxicated/high person as a sexual opportunity. - 6.
 Attend large parties with friends you trust.
 Watch out for your friends and ask that they watch out for you. - 7.
 Be aware of someone trying to slip you an incapacitating "rape drug" like Rohypnol or GHB.